anttonalberdi/completeness_function_bias/README.md

-## Repository for the manuscript: "Impact of microbial genome completeness on functional metagenomics"
+### "Impact of microbial genome completeness on functional metagenomics"

 Link to preprint (when available)